 Doug resides in Pennsylvania and has five children.
 He enjoys golf, tennis, skiing and travel.
-He is Vice Chair of the Pennsylvania Chapter of American Cancer Society's CEO's Against Cancer and is actively involved in the Yearley Family Foundation, which supports many charities assisting underprivileged children through education.
+He is Co-Chair of the Pennsylvania Chapter of American Cancer Society's CEO's Against Cancer and is actively involved in the Yearley Family Foundation, which supports many charities assisting underprivileged children through education.

 Richard T. Hartman: President and Chief Operating Officer

 Rick Hartman began his career with Toll Brothers, Inc. in 1980.
 He joined one year after receiving his Bachelor of Science degree in Construction Management from Spring Garden College.
 Rick started as a manager in the Purchasing Department then served as Corporate Standards Administrator.
 From 1987 to 1989 he served as a Project Manager, and then as a Senior Project Manager focused on communities in New Jersey.
 In 1994 he became Vice President and took on additional oversight of Toll's homebuilding operations.